ParasPuku/mern-user-data-management/ReactDoc.md

 ### 41. How to find out the root cause for API slowness?

-API slowness can happen because of frontend code, network, backend logic, database queries, external services, server load, or very large response payloads.
+API slowness can happen because of -
+- frontend code - Text inputs fire API calls on every single keystroke during a search.
+Broken scroll listeners trigger continuous, duplicate API requests.
+- network - 'The Multi-Hop Penalty: If a user in London triggers an API in New York that queries a MongoDB instance in Tokyo, the physical distance introduces massive transit time.
+ Cross-Provider Lag: Routing traffic across different cloud providers (e.g., frontend on Vercel, API on AWS, MongoDB on Google Cloud) without internal peering creates unnecessary network hops.
+- backend logic - Running intense encryption, image processing, or deep loops in Node.js blocks the main thread.
+- database queries - Sorting data in memory without an index causes massive lag.
+Growing arrays inside a single document slow down read/write times.
+- external services,
+- server load,
+- very large response payloads.

 The important interview point is: